JADES: A large population of obscured, narrow line AGN at high redshift: Discussion

 The HeII$\lambda$4686 emission line remains a robust diagnostic to detect AGN across large redshift and metallicity ranges.
 However, it is intrinsically fainter by a factor $\sim$10 compared to the HeII$\lambda$1640, resulting in it being a challenge to detect even in deep JWST spectra.
 However, if detected at high redshift, it is an unambiguous tracer of AGN activity at high redshift.

 It is important to point out that these high-ionization lines do not trace AGN activity as such, but a hard ionising radiation, with which AGN activity is the most likely source in galaxy evolution.
 However, other sources can also produce \HeII emission such as Wolf-Rayet stars, X-ray binaries, and some more exotic star-formation processes (e.g. very top-heavy IMF; \citealt{Thuan05, Kehrig15, Schaerer19, Umeda22}).
 However, the WR stars produce very broad \HeII forming so-called "blue bump" (see \citealt{Brinchmann08}) features not observed in any of our sources.
 Furthermore, \citet{Saxena20} indeed reproduced their detections of \HeII in the VANDELS survey using implementations of binary stars using BPASS models.
 However, the AGN and SF galaxies from the same VANDELS survey \citep{Mascia23} show the separation of the SF and AGN host galaxies predicted by the \citet{Gutkin16} and \citet{Feltre16} models. \citet{Nakajima22} models, which we use as a comparison of our data, also use BPASS to implement hard ionising photons from binary stars.
 Meanwhile, high-luminosity AGN at high redshift, such as type-1 AGN at z$\sim$5.5 from \citet{Ubler23} do show features of relatively weak \HeIIl4686 (log$_{10}$(\HeIIl4686/\Hbs)$\sim -1.2$), showing that even objects with relatively weak HeII can be AGN.
-Finally, \citet{Cameron23_9422} identified one of our AGN (ID 9422) to be dominated by nebular continuum.
+Finally, \citet{Cameron23_9422} identified one of our AGN (ID 9422) to be dominated by a nebular continuum.
 This will be addressed in a separate paper in more detail (Tacchella et al. in prep).

 \citet{Larson23} investigated the use of "OHNO" diagram (\OIIIs/H$\beta$ vs [NeIII]/[OII]) to replace the N2-BPT diagram in selecting AGN.
 We plot the Cloudy photoionisation models in Figure \ref{fig:NeIII_OII} with JADES galaxies.
-There is a significant overlap between AGN and star-forming galaxies in this diagram.
+In this diagram there is a significant overlap between AGN and star-forming galaxies.
 The one galaxy with \OIIIs/H$\beta$>0.95 lies in the region only populated by AGN Cloudy models is 16745 at $z=5.56$.
 Overall, in agreement with \citet{Larson23}, we confirm that it is difficult to differentiate between AGN and metal-poor high ionisation star-forming HII regions in the OHNO diagram.
 For this reason, we need to rely on higher ionisation lines.